 The Washington Post says of Chip Franklin, “he brings a sense of irony to a medium that rarely trusts the audience to get the joke.”
 Heard weekday afternoons from 4:00 to 7:00 p.m on KGO, Franklin delivers more than just talk.
 In addition to over 20 years as a radio host, he’s also a comedian, musician, and filmmaker who has written for and/or appeared on shows and networks including: The Tonight Show, The Situation Room, Larry King, The CBS Morning Show, The O’Reilly Factor, CNN, HBO and Showtime.

 A winner of over 25 AP awards for broadcasting, he’s also garnered 7 Edward R. Murrow awards for radio and television.
 Franklin’s 2004 National Murrow award for writing was presented to him by Dan Rather, Peter Jennings and Tom Brokaw.
 Franklin has hosted shows in San Diego, Baltimore, and Washington DC, and now San Francisco.
 Chip has won numerous awards for his political coverage at the Democratic and Republican national conventions.
 A skilled musician and songwriter, the Post, reviewing his eponymous recording debut said, “the musicianship is practically peerless.”
 Chip also regularly appears at comedy clubs across the U.S.

-An award making filmmaker, Chip consults, politicians, lawyers, doctors, and other professionals on new media.
+An award winning filmmaker, Chip consults, politicians, lawyers, doctors, and other professionals on content solutions.